Free Shipping Australia-wide on orders over $100

 When wrapping your baby, use swaddles or a light blanket made from natural, breathable fabrics like lightweight cotton or muslin, and dress them in layers underneath to avoid overheating.

-or sleep sacks are wearable blankets with armholes or sleeves that keeps your baby comfortable in bed.
+• Baby sleeping bags or sleep sacks are wearable blankets with armholes or sleeves that keep your baby comfortable in bed.

-• A safe and correctly sized baby sleep sack is safe to use, as it can help keep your little one's head and face uncovered which can reduce the risk of sudden unexpected death in infants
+• A safe and correctly sized baby sleep sack is safe to use, as it can help keep your little one's head and face uncovered, which can reduce the risk of sudden unexpected death in infants.

 • A sleep sack can also keep your little one's legs contained and prevent them from hanging through the cot rails.